 Ensuring that the transition to a low-carbon economy is fair and equitable for all is essential to securing a sustainable, resilient future.
 This briefing, and accompanying animation, reviews existing evidence on the risk of adverse impacts of a rapid energy transition, and discusses how they can be minimised.

 Human activity is putting increasing pressure on our natural environment and human-induced impacts are becoming both more widespread and severe.
-This briefing paper considers multiple threats to freshwater ecosystems and provides recommendations on how to monitor, model and manage them effectively.
-Read more
+This briefing paper considers how multiple threats to freshwater ecosystems interact with each other and provides recommendations on how to monitor, model and manage those threats effectively.

 Are you a climate optimist?
 We asked leading figures in the climate change and the environment community about why the next 10 years are critical to take meaningful action on climate change.